ivanekavalashvili/1800_202510_DTC09/README.md

 - Text complete for search
 - add tutorial for new users
 - Create a dark mode for better usability in low-light conditions.

----

-## License

-Example:
-This project is licensed under the MIT License.
-See the LICENSE file for details.